- University of Washington School of Law, J.D., 1988

 Mr. Cook is a partner in the Vorys Columbus office and a member of the corporate group.
 His practice focuses on the representation of businesses and individuals in all areas of immigration and naturalization law.
 Mr. Cook is fluent in Japanese.

-Mr. Cook is a member of the American Immigration Lawyers Association ("AILA") and the Columbus Bar Association.
-He serves as a member of AILA's Distance Learning and Business Committees.
-Mr. Cook has served as Chair of AILA's USCIS Texas Service Center Liaison Committee.
-He also served as a member of AILA's USCIS Service Center Operations (“SCOPS”) Liaison Committee.
+Mr. Cook is a member of the American Immigration Lawyers Association (AILA), where he serves as a member of the 2015 Annual Conference Planning Committee (Business).
+He has served as a member of AILA's Distance Learning and Business Committees.
+Mr. Cook has served as Chair of AILA's USCIS Texas Service Center Liaison Committee (2013-2014).
+He also served as a member of AILA's USCIS Service Center Operations (SCOPS) Liaison Committee.
 Mr. Cook served previously as a member of the American Immigration Lawyers Association USCIS Texas Service Center Liaison Committee (2009 – 2012) and as a member of the Nebraska Service Center Liaison Committee (2008-09).
+Mr. Cook is also a member of the Columbus Bar Association.

 Mr. Cook frequently presents seminars dealing with employment-related visa and immigration matters and employment-related immigration compliance.